infretis/infentory/water_dissociation/lammps/README.md

 ### Step 1: MD with LAMMPS
 Familiarize yourself with the files in the directory `lammps_input/`.
 Can you explain what these files contain?

 Now, change to the `step1_md_run` directory and modify `lammp.input` to run an MD simulation at 300K for around 1 picosecond with a 0.5 fs timestep.
-We want to analyze some of the output, so write output with reasonable frequency.
+We want to analyze some of the output, so write output with reasonable frequency, e.g. every 5 steps.

 LAMMPS can be run with the command `lmp -i lammps.input`.